 You will pay a certain amount of property taxes up front, as part of your closing costs.
 The bank will collect these payments from you monthly and submit them to the taxing authority as they come due.

-As with property taxes, the bank takes your yearly homeowners insurance premium and divides by 12.
-If you pay $450 per year, you pay the bank $37.50 per month.
+As with property taxes, the bank takes your yearly homeowner's insurance premium and divides by 12, so if you pay $450 per year, then you pay the bank $37.50 per month.
 At closing, the bank collects your full first year’s premium to put the policy in effect.
 It will then collect the monthly escrow amount from you for a year.
 When you renew your policy, the bank takes that money collected over the prior year and pays for the policy renewal.

 Private Mortgage Insurance